sudo-hecc/Among-Us-Shell/README.md

 ---

+## `CHANGELOG.md`
+The different release versions' differences for this project can be seen at the `CHANGELOG.md` file.

+---

 ## Thanks to the creators of Amog OS for the idea.
 **Also, this might be a good shell for Amog OS users or anyone who does a lot of python work in a terminal (works best for Unix terminals)**